Although we now leave behind the Sugg family, we remain to examine the history of their temporary family home — the Anchor Inn.

 The Anchor Inn In Market Street.

-Harrison, Harrod, & Co’s Directory of 1860 records Mary Brentnall, daughter of Elijah and Hannah (nee Aldred) as a beer seller of Market Street.
+Harrison, Harrod, & Co’s Directory of 1860 records Mary Brentnall, daughter of Elijah and Hannah (nee Aldred) as a beer seller of Market Street, almost certainly at the Anchor Inn.

 In mid-1860 Elijah was granted a licence to trade as a victualler.
 The 1861 census shows him at the Anchor Inn, as innkeeper, with unmarried daughter Mary.